-18. Condition or domain being studied.
+18. \ Condition or domain being studied.

-Give a short description of the disease, condition or healthcare domain being studied in your systema
+Give a short description of the disease, condition or healthcare domain being studied in your systema Cesarean Sections in Sierra leone

-19 Participants/population
+19 \ Participants/population

 Specify the participants or populations being studied in the review.
 The preferred format includes details of both inclusion and exclusion criteria.
 Women undergoing CS in Sierra Leone